aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ftl_launcher/README.md

 ## Installation

+Follow this procedure for installation.

 ### Prerequisites

-The AWS DeepRacer device comes with all the pre-requisite packages and libraries installed to run the Follow the Leader(FTL) sample project.
-More details about pre installed set of packages and libraries on the DeepRacer, and installing required build systems can be found in the [Getting Started](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer Opensource page.
-Follow the Leader(FTL) sample project requires the AWS DeepRacer application to be installed on the device as it leverages most of the packages from the core application.
+The AWS DeepRacer device comes with all the prerequisite packages and libraries installed to run the Follow the Leader (FTL) sample project.
+For more details about the preinstalled set of packages and libraries on the DeepRacer, and for instructions for installing the required build systems, see [Getting Started](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).
+The Follow the Leader (FTL) sample project requires the AWS DeepRacer application to be installed on the device, because it leverages most of the packages from the core application.

-The following are the additional software and hardware requirements to get the Follow the Leader(FTL) sample project to work on the AWS DeepRacer device.
+The following are the additional software and hardware requirements to get the Follow the Leader (FTL) sample project to work on the AWS DeepRacer device.

-1. **Download and Optimize the object detection model:** Follow the [instructions](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project/blob/main/download-and-convert-object-detection-model.md) to download and optimize the object detection model and copy it to the required location on the AWS DeepRacer device.
+1. **Download and optimize the object-detection model:** Follow the [instructions](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project/blob/main/download-and-convert-object-detection-model.md) to download and optimize the object-detection model and copy it to the required location on the AWS DeepRacer device.

-1. **Calibrate the AWS DeepRacer (optional):** Follow the [instructions](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-calibrate-vehicle.html) to calibrate the mechanics of your AWS DeepRacer Vehicle.
-This should be done so that the vehicle performance is optimal and it behaves as expected.
+1. **Calibrate the AWS DeepRacer (optional):** Follow the [instructions](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-calibrate-vehicle.html) to calibrate the mechanics of your AWS DeepRacer vehicle so the vehicle performance is optimal and it behaves as expected.

-1. **Setup Intel Neural Compute Stick 2 (optional):** The object_detection_node provides functionality to offload the inference to a Intel Neural Compute Stick 2 connected to the AWS DeepRacer device.
-This is an optional setting that is provided to enhance the inference performance of the object detection model.
-More details about running Inference on the Movidius NCS (Neural Compute Stick) with OpenVINO™ toolkit can be found here: https://www.youtube.com/watch?v=XPvMrGobe7I
+1. **Set up the Intel Neural Compute Stick 2 (optional):** The `object_detection_node` provides functionality to offload the inference to a Intel Neural Compute Stick 2 connected to the AWS DeepRacer device.
+This is an optional setting that enhances the inference performance of the object-detection model.
+For more details about running inference on the Movidius NCS (Neural Compute Stick) with OpenVINO™ toolkit, see [this video](https://www.youtube.com/watch?v=XPvMrGobe7I).

-    Attach the Neural Compute Stick 2 firmly in the back slot of the AWS DeepRacer, and open up a terminal and run the following commands as root user to install the dependencies of the Intel Neural Compute Stick 2 on the AWS DeepRacer device:
+Attach the Neural Compute Stick 2 firmly in the back slot of the AWS DeepRacer, open a terminal, and run the following commands as root user to install the dependencies of the Intel Neural Compute Stick 2 on the AWS DeepRacer device:

     1. Switch to root user: